Retry Logic & Backoff Strategies for Web Push

 TTL-Aware Validation Logic

-1. Parse & Store: Extract the TTL header from the initial dispatch request.
+1. Parse & Store: Extract the TTL value from the initial dispatch request.
 Store it alongside retry metadata.

 2. Pre-Retry Validation: Before dequeuing a retry, calculate remainingTTL = initialTTL - (currentTime - dispatchTime).